gmkung/decheem-docs/docs/faq.rst

 * **Directionless reasoning**

-  * `Forward and backward chaining <https://www.javatpoint.com/forward-chaining-and-backward-chaining-in-ai>`_ are functionalities often looked at in expert systems, but any system that considers 'chaining' as having more than one type will eventually be insufficiently generic for philosophical and legal use cases.
+  * `Forward and backward chaining <https://www.javatpoint.com/forward-chaining-and-backward-chaining-in-ai>`_ are functionalities often looked at in expert systems, but any system that predefines types for reasoning/chaining will eventually be insufficiently generic for philosophical and legal use cases.

 * **Implicit deduction**

-  * A good expert system should be able to deduce as much information from a piece of documented knowledge as possible.
-Harvesting implicit assumptions out of a documented statement is therefore crucial, allowing statements to go beyond serving as declaration of relationships but also as logical assertions that can be readily used for deduction from any possible angle.
+  * A good expert system should be able to read what is explicitly mentioned in piece of documented knowledge, but also what is implicit.
+This allows a single statement to be more than just a declaration of a single relationship, but of all possible logically equivalent permutations of that relationship.

 How does deCheem deal with forward and backward chaining?
 --------------------------------------------
 deCheem intentionally does away with the technical distinction between these two forms of 'chaining'.
 In the spirit of 'typelessness', deCheem instead has just one way of exploring situations, without taking into account if it's the desired starting or ending situation.

 The degree to which a particular explore is doing 'forward', 'backward' (or mixed??) chaining is determined by the human language used to describe those situations.

 What is the best way to phrase a belief?
 --------------------------------------------
-Refer to the style guide on this documentation website for extension guidelines.
+Refer to the `style guide <https://decheem.readthedocs.io/en/latest/belief_style_guide.html>`_ on this documentation website for extension guidelines.

 How does deCheem represent beliefs about different subjects without using conditional/IF-ELSE statements?
 --------------------------------------------